-As we can see from the above description of XLR design, there are two audio signals in a balanced cable that have opposite polarities.
-This means that if we were to combine these two signals together, they would cancel each other out and we would be left with silence.
+As we can see from the above description of the XLR design, there are two audio signals in a balanced cable that have opposite polarities.
+This means that if we were to combine these two signals together, they would cancel each other out, and we would be left with silence.

 But the engineers that designed the balanced audio cable are clever.
 The balanced preamp doesn't simply sum the audio signals together.
 Rather, a differential amplifier within the preamp sums the differences between the two audio conductors (pins 2 and 3), effectively “bringing the mic signal back.”

-More clever still is that any interference or noise picked up within the balanced XLR cable is common on both pins and the differential amplifier with effectively eliminate this noise via common-mode rejection.
+More clever still is that any interference or noise picked up within the balanced XLR cable is common on both pins.
+The differential amplifier will effectively eliminate this noise via common-mode rejection.

-Finally, balanced cables are capable of carrying phantom power which is a smart and safe method of powering active balanced microphones without affecting the audio signal whatsoever.
-Phantom power sends a standard +48 V DC on pins 2 and 3 and so this DC voltage is also eliminated at the differential amp.
+Finally, balanced cables are capable of carrying phantom power, which is a smart and safe method of powering active balanced microphones without affecting the audio signal whatsoever.
+Phantom power sends a standard +48 V DC on pins 2 and 3, so this DC voltage is also eliminated at the differential amp.

-To learn more about balanced audio and XLR cables, check out my articles Do Microphones Output Balanced Or Unbalanced Audio? and Why Do Microphones Use XLR Cables? respectively.
+To learn more about balanced audio and XLR cables, check out my articles:

 Supplying Phantom Power